mcustiel/phiremock-codeception-module/README.md

 ### @expectation Annotations

-Allows you to to set up an expectation via a json file
+Allows you to set up an expectation via a json file

 ```php
     /**